jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 #### Example SCM conversion

-Here the commented code to convert the Git scm.
+The following is an example with comments to convert the Git SCM freestyle stage using the API.
-This conversion add a stage to the pipeline model
+This conversion adds a stage to the pipeline model.

 ```
 @Extension